kbatuigas/pg_featureserv/doc/content/introduction/04-architecture.md

 weight: 175
 ---

-`pg_featureserv` has a simple architecture.
-It consists of a single server application, written in Go.
+`pg_featureserv` consists of a single server application, written in Go.
 It is configured via static (read-only) information sourced from a file, command-line and/or environment variables.

 `pg_featureserv` can run stand-alone or inside a containerized environment.
 It connects to a Postgres database using an internal database pool